abraunegg/onedrive/docs/application-config-options.md

 > [!NOTE]
 > The threads setting only affects file transfer operations.
 All API operations outside of upload/download operations are single-threaded.
 >
-> This option alows the alignment to Microsoft’s [Graph API guidance](https://learn.microsoft.com/en-us/graph/throttling) which recommends limiting concurrent requests to 5–10.
-The default of 8 provides a safe and performant baseline.
+> This option allows the alignment to Microsoft’s [Graph API guidance](https://learn.microsoft.com/en-us/graph/throttling) which recommends limiting concurrent requests to 5–10.
+The default of `8` provides a safe and performant baseline.

 > [!IMPORTANT]
 > For optimal performance and application stability, the number of threads should not exceed the number of **physical CPU cores** available to the system.
 Setting the thread count too high can result in **CPU contention**, increased **context switching**, and **reduced throughput** due to over-scheduling.
+>
 > If running inside a container or virtual machine, ensure that the container/VM has sufficient allocated CPU cores before increasing this setting.

 > [!IMPORTANT]